 Check any independent coffee website and you will see keywords such as single origin, micro-lots, and roast dates.
 Specific information about your coffee is highlighted, such as the altitude where it is grown and the method of processing that was used.
 You can probably even find the name of the farmer who harvested your coffee.

 Is it a fourth wave?
 Only time will tell.
 But whatever the “wave”, the coffee industry has matured into a seasoned enterprise.
 We feel lucky to be its daily beneficiary!

 What “Wave” Are You?

 Personally, the three waves of coffee represent my own personal progression in my love for coffee.
 My first introduction was the tin can of Folgers my Mom would brew every morning before school.
 If it was cold enough outside, she would pour me a cup and I would add enough sugar milk to make it taste good.
 Since it was my only reference for how coffee should taste, I assumed it was “good” coffee.
 I remember my first Starbucks experience when I was in college.
 The cool atmosphere, the scones, and having to say ‘grande’ for a large cup of coffee.
 More importantly, I was introduced to good coffee.
-It awakened my pallet to explore better choices and broadened my coffee horizons.
+It awakened my palate to explore better choices and broadened my coffee horizons.
 Today, I still enjoy a good “second wave” offering of my favorite brew.
 However, having taken a crash course in Coffee 101, I’ve come to appreciate the finer sensibilities that third wave highlights.
 My appreciation is not only for the quality of the craft beverage, but also for the political and economic impact coffee has globally.
 So, whatever “wave” you adhere too – here’s to COFFEE!
 Cheers!